-“I’m only 23 and I’m starting to gray!”
+“I’m only 23, and I’m starting to gray!”
 Does this sound a bit familiar?
-Graying prematurely is a common problem but the real question is exists in how to remedy the situation.
+Graying prematurely is a common experience and can be an unwelcome surprise.
 Gray hair is often hard to cover as the strands are less porous than naturally pigmented hair.
-Still, there are options available, albeit all are less than ideal.

 Many find themselves plucking them out at the roots (a painful option) only to see those gray stands return quickly.
 Another option would be to embrace those strands and chalk up their appearance to the early acquisition of wisdom.
 Coloring gray hairs with traditional methods like box dyes or pricey visits to the salon can damage and thin the hair shaft.